dtcristo/dtcristo.com/source/articles/2020-11-28-crt-and-fpga-gaming.html.md

   ></iframe>
 </div>

 At the same time as getting the CRT, I've also built a MiSTer FPGA retro gaming/computing system.
 It can emulate retro systems at a hardware level using an [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) (think programmable hardware) rather than traditional software emulation.
-With a good core implementation an FPGA has the potential to be 100% cycle and timing accurate to the original system.
+With a good core implementation, an FPGA has the potential to be 100% cycle accurate to the original system.
 MiSTer is an open source project that's regularly being updated with cores for new systems.
 Read about MiSTer on the [wiki](https://github.com/MiSTer-devel/Main_MiSTer/wiki) or watch this video from RMC.

 <div class="video">
   <iframe